-As requested, Onsite Engineering has prepared this memorandum to detail the preliminary design of the sewage collection system servicing the proposed Summer Street development located in Walpole, Massachusetts.
+In accordance with the Comprehensive Permit Conditions A.13 and H.5, Onsite Engineering has prepared this memorandum to detail the final design of the sewage collection system servicing the proposed Summer Street development located in Walpole, Massachusetts.
 The collection system, as currently proposed, utilizes a combination of gravity collection sewer and three (3) sewage pump stations, which are connected to a common force main system.
 The common force main from the pump stations would connect to a segment of gravity sewer located at the entrance to the site, which would then flow by gravity to the Town's sewage collection system within Summer Street.